Magnetite and Lodestone: Properties & Uses

 This electrical vector generates a magnetic field, just as a wire conducting an electrical current generates a magnetic field.
 The directional electrical vector and its magnetic field keep magnetite’s molecules precisely aligned to maintain the mineral’s magnetism.

-Examining Magnetic Susceptibility
+Minerals With Magnetic Susceptibility

 Because of its atomic structure, iron has the greatest tendency of any metal to become magnetized.
-Several other metals, including cobalt, nickel, and a few rare earth elements can also become magnetized, but to a much lesser extent.
+Several other metals, including cobalt, nickel, and a few rare earth elements, can also become magnetized, but to a much lesser extent.

 The term “magnetic susceptibility” refers to a mineral’s ability to become magnetized.
 Two factors determine the level of magnetic susceptibility.
 First is the amount of iron, nickel or cobalt present; second is the degree of atomic alignment permitted by the mineral’s structure.
 On the magnetic-susceptibility scale, a completely nonmagnetic mineral is ranked at zero.

-Magnetite, the only mineral that exhibits strong or obvious magnetism, has a magnetic-susceptibility rating of 20.
+Magnetite, the only mineral that exhibits strong or obvious magnetism, has a magnetic susceptibility rating of 20.

 While trace magnetism exists in many minerals, only about 20 exhibit significant magnetic susceptibility.
 All contain iron, either as their sole cation or part of a compound cation.
 The second most magnetic mineral is chromite (iron chromium oxide), which has a magnetic susceptibility only one-twentieth that of magnetite.

-When magnetite was originally emplaced as an accessory component of molten magma, the earth’s magnetic field aligned its iron ions to make magnetite mildly magnetic.
+When magnetite was originally emplaced as an accessory component of molten magma, the Earth’s magnetic field aligned its iron ions to make magnetite mildly magnetic.
 But atmospheric lightning sometimes increases this magnetism.
 As an instantaneous, massive discharge of electrons, lightning generates a very brief, but extraordinarily intense, local magnetic field.
 When lightning strikes close to a surface deposit of magnetite, its intense magnetic field forces the magnetite molecules into a more perfect alignment to substantially increase the magnetism of that particular mass of magnetite.

 Magnetite and its lodestone variety were the only known sources of magnetism until 1819, when Danish physicist Hans Christian Øersted learned that magnetic fields also existed around wires that conducted electrical currents.
 Only after the electromagnet was invented in 1824 did scientists begin to understand the cause of the magnetism in magnetite.
-However, full explanation awaited the emergence of particle physics in the early 1900s.
+However, a full explanation awaited the emergence of particle physics in the early 1900s.

 LEAVE A REPLY